joaoopereira/.devcontainer/README.md

 # joaoopereira/devcontainer

-Welcome to the my DevContainer Project!
+# 🎉 Welcome to My DevContainer Project! 🎉

 This repository contains the configuration and setup for my development container environment.

-## Overview
+## 🌟 Overview

 This project aims to provide a consistent and reproducible development environment using Docker containers.
-By using a dev container, I can ensure the same development setup independent on my machine or Operating system.
+By using a dev container, I can ensure the same development setup independent of my machine or operating system.

-## Features
+## ✨ Features

 - **Consistent Development Environment**: Ensures all my machines use the same tools and dependencies.
 - **Isolation**: Keeps my development environment isolated from your local machine.
 - **Reproducibility**: Easily recreate the development environment on any machine.

-## Getting Started
+## 🚀 Getting Started

 To get started with this project, follow these steps: